drmingdrmer/raft-rejoin-bug/analysis/openraft.md

 A replication session is uniquely identified by:
 - `leader_vote`: The committed vote of the leader (term + leader ID)
-- `membership_log_id`: The log ID where the membership configuration was committed
+- `membership_log_id`: The log ID where the membership configuration was in use.

 ### 2. Session ID Assignment at Spawn Time